Guilford Technical Community College entertainment technology students take center stage at North Carolina Folk Festival

 “They were stage managers and stagehands.
 They did stage mixing and monitor mixing.
 They helped load in and load out,” said Dillon.

-“We are a family in this program and making connections has been really easy,” said GTCC student, Max Marin.
-“GTCC prepares us for when the opportunity comes and we’re ready with the experience that we need.
+“We are a family in this program, and making connections has been really easy,” said GTCC student, Max Marin.
+“GTCC prepares us for when the opportunity comes, and we’re ready with the experience that we need.

-“Working at the Folk Fest gave us the opportunity to practice our craft, make more connections, and learn how to work in the industry that we love.”
+“Working at the folk fest gave us the opportunity to practice our craft, make more connections, and learn how to work in the industry that we love.”

-“Our students are well-versed in the complexities of actually doing this,” said Dillon, noting students in the program regularly work shows at venues like the Steven Tanger Center for the Performing Arts and the Greensboro Coliseum.
+“Our students are well-versed in the complexities of actually doing this,” said Dillon, noting that students in the program regularly work shows at venues like Steven Tanger Center for the Performing Arts and Greensboro Coliseum.
 “I think it would be shocking for people to know how many of our students are going to work for shows in the area regularly.

 “Guilford Tech has been a great place for me to build and network.
 I’ve made great relationships here,” shared Justin “O’Malley” Lowery, GTCC student.